 - Understand the child’s needs: Children at different ages require different materials, levels of attention, and methods of learning.

-The Montessori method understands these different planes of development and provides children with the right materials, environment, and currculum to help then develop at their maximum potential.
+The Montessori method understands these different planes of development and provides children with the right materials, environment, and curriculum to help them develop at their maximum potential.

-Providing the child with an environment where they can interact with objects and learning materials is essentials for the Montessori method.
+Providing the child with an environment where they can interact with objects and learning materials is essential for the Montessori method.

 - Montessori Materials: The apparatus and materials used in the Montessori method were specially developed to stimulate the child’s senses.

 The Montessori method prohibits the use of plastic and synthetic products.
 Hence, the materials and apparatus in Montessori training are made with metal, wood, bamboo, steel, glass, and other naturally sourced materials.